Trip Report: Canary Islands, April 19-26, 1998

 Heath spec. - Hooibeestje spec. - Coenonympha spec.

-(Probably Coenonympha arcanioides which is a North African species that is
+(Probably Coenonympha arcanioides which is a North African species that is reminiscent of

 Pearly Heath - Tweekleurig Hooibeestje - Coenonympha arcania)